Lucas-Schmucas/Lucas-Schmucas/README.md

 ## What I Do

 - 🌐 Crafting web applications using Laravel.
-- 🔒 Interested in privacy protection and CTFs
+- 🔒 Interested in data privacy
 - 👷 Currently working on [sw-character-generator](https://github.com/Lucas-Schmucas/sw-character-generator)

 ## Connect with Me